StatisticalComputingClass/CppExamples/README.md

   - Test_pointers.cpp - difference of passing vector by value vs by pointer using Armadillo vector class

+  - Subsetting.cpp - some examples of logical subsetting using Armadillo

   - ArmadilloExamples.cpp - multiple examples of functions based on Armadillo library

 **R** files: